sbresin/MavensMate-Atom/README.md

 MavensMate for Atom is a plugin for the Atom text editor that enables Salesforce.com developers to build Salesforce1/Force.com applications inside Atom.

+**Note:** MavensMate for Atom is still very much in active development.
+By installing the plugin at this stage, you are a beta user.
+You may encounter unexpected behavior, bugs, and general weirdness.
+Please submit all bugs with specific steps to reproduce: https://github.com/joeferraro/MavensMate-Atom/issues.

 ### Installation

 To install MavensMate for Atom: